slaclab/programming/tools.md

 *Self-Hosted, Cloud. https://circleci.com*

 Bamboo is an Atlassian product, and as such it can integrate will with their services, such as Jira.
 Good things are said about the UI, but it's not as flexible as Jenkins (but then again, nothing is).

+### Gitlab

 ### Others (TeamCity, Codeship)
 Good things are said about both of these, but they have small marketshare and